ranksense/Twittorials/HTML_Diff_Script/README.txt

 HOW TO USE IT
 ---------------
-- If you are pasting the code from github into your own repl.it, create the following files in your repl
+- If you are pasting the code from github into your own repl, create the following files in your repl
 	- html.txt
 	- renderhtml.txt
 	- diff.html